For people in North Ayrshire (with illness, disability or frailty) who need support to live as well as possible

 For children and families in North Ayrshire who need support to live as well as possible

 Click here to read issue 1 of YOUR Health and Social Care in North Ayrshire.
-Issue 2 is due out soon.

-We’ll publish it online (incl Twitter) and printed copies will be available at your GP, dentist, local library, sheltered housing and day centres, community hubs and care homes, and local health and social care offices.
+Printed copies will be available at your GP, dentist, local library, sheltered housing and day centres, community hubs and care homes, and local health and social care offices.